I’ve owned my home for a long time now.

 Ah, the day every person applying for anything dreads…the day of “More Info Needed” subject lines in the old inbox.

-So, I open it to discover that the advisor is asking for one more older pay stub, and copies of my social security card and drivers license.
+So, I open it to discover that the advisor is asking for one more pay stub going back another month, and copies of my social security card and driver’s license.

 I kind of start panicking a bit as I’m very cautious with my personal information and wonder what the hell they would need the social security card and license for.